Pushpindar Singh

-Pushpindar Singh Chopra (30 September 1943 – 3 May 2021) was an aviation journalist, historian, businessman and the author of several books, chiefly on military aviation history of India.
+Pushpindar Singh (30 September 1943 – 3 May 2021), also known as Pushpindar Singh Chopra, was an aviation journalist, historian, businessman and the author of several books, chiefly on military aviation history of India.
 His work and developments on Indian Aviation lead to the Fairchild-Dornier 288 production in India.
 He is known as the 'Chronicler of Aviation History' and 'Guru of Indian Aviation'.

 He was known as the only defence analyst and aviator who was respected equally in India as Pakistan, along with being a well known aviation specialist in countries like United Kingdom, Germany and the rest of Europe as well.
 His magazine Vayu Aerospace and Defence Review was India's most read aerospace defence magazine.

 Early life and family

 Pushpindar Singh was born in Murree, British India (now part of Pakistan) and spent his youth in old Lahore.
 He was educated at The Doon School, Dehra Dun in a military background.
-Pushpindar Singh Chopra was born to Jagjit Kaur Kapur and Major General Mohindar Singh Chopra, a famed general in the Indian Army who was responsible for stopping the riots during the Partition of Punjab and helping refugees going to Pakistan and coming to India.
+He was born to Jagjit Kaur Kapur and Major General Mohindar Singh Chopra, a famed general in the Indian Army who was responsible for stopping the riots during the Partition of Punjab and helping refugees going to Pakistan and coming to India.

 He had graduated from Government College, Chandigarh.
 Pushpindar Singh originally worked at the Engineering Division of Gillanders Arbuthnot & Co Ltd in Calcutta, and later with Rallis in Bombay, where he quickly made a name for himself in marketing and sales.

 Aerospace journalism career

 After being heavily involved with the occurrences during the 1965 Indo-Pakistan War, he became invested in writing articles for different magazines and journals, making his own aviation magazine in 1974.
-He became the founder-editor of the Vayu Aerospace and Defence Review, and was Indian editor for the Air International, World Air Power Journal, Asian Defence Journal, Jane's Defence Weekly, Aeromag, Royal Aeronautical Society and Aviation Week & Space Technology.
+He became the founder-editor of the Vayu Aerospace and Defence Review, and was Indian editor for the Air International, World Air Power Journal, Asian Defence Journal, Jane's Defence Weekly, Aeromag, and Royal Aeronautical Society and Aviation Week & Space Technology.
 Pushpindar Singh's writings on the Indian aviation and defence matters, impacting too on the international stage for over five decades, have inspired and encouraged generations of those who later joined the industry and are continuing to serve the profession with honour.
 He wrote extensively about the history of the Indian Air Force, from its inception in 1933 till present day in his publications and articles.

 During an earlier Farnborough Air Show, he was given a special award for his breaking news story on the Indian LCA programme from the Royal Aeronautical Society of the UK.
 In 2015, at the Aerospace Media Awards held at the Paris Air Show, he was awarded 'Lifetime Achievement Award' for Outstanding Contribution to Aviation Journalism'.
 During an earlier Farnborough Air Show, he was given a special award for his breaking news story on the Indian LCA programme from the Royal Aeronautical Society of the United Kingdom.